Tokyo Vice

-Tokyo Vice: An American Reporter on the Police Beat in Japan is a 2009 memoir by Jake Adelstein of his years living in Tokyo as the first non-Japanese reporter working for one of Japan's largest newspapers, Yomiuri Shinbun.
+Tokyo Vice: An American Reporter on the Police Beat in Japan is a 2009 memoir by Jake Adelstein of his years living in Tokyo as the first non-Japanese reporter working for one of Japan's largest newspapers, the Yomiuri Shimbun.
 It was published by Random House and Pantheon Books.
-HBO adapted the memoir into a 2022 television series.
-The veracity of the tales described in the memoir has been called into question.
+Max adapted the memoir into a 2022 television series.
+According to Gavin J. Blair of The Hollywood Reporter, there were individuals that disputed whether certain events in the book happened as stated.

 Synopsis

 The account covers Adelstein's career in Tokyo, starting in 1993 when he was hired as a rookie reporter for Yomiuri Shimbun.
-As a cadet, he describes being taken under the wing of Sekiguchi, an older detective.
+As a cadet, He describes how in Japan journalists are hired for newspapers straight after graduating from university and how he applied to the Yomiuri Shimbun on 12 July 1992 in his fourth year of university.
+He describes being taken under the wing of Sekiguchi, an older detective.
 Adelstein was initially assigned to "tacky" Saitama, and the memoir covers his next 12 years as a staffer for the paper, describing 80-hour work weeks, relationship difficulties, and the interactions between crime reporters and the police.
 Specific cases involve the search for the killer of Lucie Blackman, and the memoir also details death threats after he published an expose on Tadamasa Goto.
 He also uncovered that Saitama Prefecture was altering scientific data on dioxin contamination.

+Adelstein wrote that the yakuza are considered a "necessary evil" and as a "second police force" that upholds public order.
+He also wrote that the yakuza have "deep if murky" links to the ruling Liberal Democratic Party.
+Sekiguchi told Adelstein that the yakuza did not use that term to describe themselves, and instead call themselves gokudo, a portmanteau of goku (extreme) and do (the path).
+He described himself as a failure at a host club, writing that Japanese women wanted "an attractive Japanese man, not a goofy Jewish-American in an expensive suit".
+About the Blackman case, he wrote "how did this man get away with allegedly raping woman after woman for more more than a decade, and why didn't the police catch him sooner?".

+He described the Japanese attitude towards World War Two as "apparently not knowing history means never having to say you're sorry".
+He wrote that the best way to get a scoop was to blackmail the investigating detective.
+He described how he took a photograph of a drawing of a suspect in a police station surreptitiously, which he used to blackmail a detective to give him a scoop about a thief.